AlassiriMA/xero_g_iso/support.md

 I'm charging for the **time, work and efforts** I put in creating those amazing stuff **`for you`**.

 _`Why though?`_ My country, **(Lebanon)** is currently going through a bad economic & political crisis.
-In light of the current situation, maintaining the project, or at least any extra ones, is harder than it should be.
+In light of the current situation, maintaining the project, or at least any extra ones, pro-bono, is getting harder than it should be.
 Your contributions will go a long way into sustaining it for a long time to come.

 As a person who loves `Linux`, I share those things with you, So you can take _inspiration_ and try to create your own, So that you can **learn**.
 Not because I want an audience to buy my stuff.
 I don't like to do that, but due to my current situation, without a job to feed myself, or pay the outstanding monthly bills, I have no choice.